kgiszewski/DocumentTypeMover/README.md

 # DocumentTypeMover

-An Umbraco plugin that adds Document Type move functionality to the version 7 backoffice.
+An Umbraco plugin that adds Document Type 'move' functionality to the version 7 backoffice.

 At present, it is safe to move a document type 'down' as a child of an existing sibling.
 This facilitates that type of move.